tillitis/tkey-verification/README.md

 ### Terminology

-- "device under verification": The device the provider is provisioning or the user is verifying.
+- "device under verification": The device the vendor is provisioning or the user is verifying.
 - "device signature": A signature made on the device under verification with the signer device app.